alex1yaremchuk/first-pull-request/CONTRIBUTING.md

     ```

 4. **Install Dependencies**:
-After you forked and clonned the repo, you're ready to install Node.js dependencies of this project.
+After you forked and cloned the repo, you're ready to install Node.js dependencies of this project.
     ```sh
     cd javascript
     npm install